weijuey/tp/docs/UserGuide.md

 ### Adding deadlines to meet in relation to a contact : `deadline`

 Creates a deadline that is placed under the profile of a contact.
+This command can be used in detailed view.

 Format: `deadline INDEX d/DESCRIPTION DATE [d/DESCRIPTION DATE]...`